Matt-Crow/GoogleDriveAdminConsole/readme.md

 ## TODO ##
 * Add a command queue thread to command factories to prevent multiple commands from running at one time, and also make it easier to abort all active commands.
 * Add a component factory
-* Redo access list methods once we have a more solid idea of how we'll do Minecraft access
 * Add user settings file to application folder so I can disable saving logs for one
-* Remove whitelisting
 * Different name for application